Orlando-Romero22/Orlando_Romero_proyectoM3.py/README.md

     return None

-#Create a new figure to plot the random walk.
+#Create a new figure to plot th
 plt.figure()

-#Function call to generate and plot the first random walk with circular markers and a dotted line.
-SimpleRandomWalk(N_steps, prob, line = 'o--')

-#Hold the first random walk on the plot.
-plt.hold(True)

-#Function call to generate and plot a second random walk using a full line.
-SimpleRandomWalk(N_steps, prob, line = '-')

-#Show both random walks on the plot.
-plt.show()